coderefinery/workshop-outro/README.md

 ### Upcoming courses to highlight

-There are *many* training courses
+There are *many* training courses in the links above.
+Here are a few courses we would like to highlight (important and most have registration open to the public):

-These upcoming courses have public registration, wherever you are:

 * Aalto University, https://scicomp.aalto.fi/training
   * [Scientific Computing / HPC